Jake1Egelberg/DEAR/README.txt

 1) Identify sequences to analyze from NCBI SRA (Sequence Read Archive) https://www.ncbi.nlm.nih.gov/sra/?term=hg19

 *Filter by  Access=Public, Source=RNA, Library Layout=<Your choice>, File Type= .fastq OR .bam **Order results by taxon to according to which organism you are investigating (human/hg19/hg38 or mouse/mm9/mm10)

 2) Download FASTQ/BAM from European Nucleotide Archive (downloading BAM speeds up analysis) https://www.ebi.ac.uk/ena/browser/view

 *Use "View" function to search by SRR from SRA

 3) Import FASTQ/BAM to 1fastqfiles folder in workflow path

-	See history folder for old FASTQ files
+*See history folder for old FASTQ files
-	For paired data, ensure one set is added to pair folder in same order
+**For paired data, ensure one set is added to pair folder in same order

-4) Identify reference genome and import .fa.gz file to 2genome folder https://hgdownload.soe.ucsc.edu/downloads.html
+4) Identify reference genome and import .fa.gz file to 2genome folder.
+You may rename this file, but keep the .fa.gz file type. https://hgdownload.soe.ucsc.edu/downloads.html

 *For taxon="Homo sapiens," use genome hg19.
 For taxon="Mus musculus," use genome mm10

 5) Record sample metadata and configure design matrix